Engineering the coupling between Majorana bound states: the enhancement of CMBS

-In this section we will study CMBS when the central chain exists the pairing coupling at the boundaries.
-The Hamiltonian of interest then becomes
+In Eq. (\ref{10}), we just consider the hopping coupling at the boundaries between left (right) chain and central chain.
+When existing pairing coupling at the boundaries, the Hamiltonian of interest becomes

-where $H_c$ is the same as in Eq.(\ref{10}).
-By using the Majorana operators representation in Eq.(\ref{3a}), the Hamiltonian can be written as,
+where $H_c$ is the same as in Eq. (\ref{10}).
+By using the Majorana operators representation in Eq. (\ref{3a}), the Hamiltonian can be rewritten as,

 The second term in the Hamiltonian $H_{lc}$ $(H_{rc})$ can be ignored if we only consider CMBS, but this term affects the spatial distribution of the MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$.
-It is interesting to find that the pairing coupling is equivalent to adjust the effective hopping coupling between the central chain and the left (right) chain with an effective hopping $\frac{t_1+\Delta_1}{2}(\frac{t_2+\Delta_2}{2})$.
+Hence the effective hopping coupling between the central chain and the left (right) chain is enhanced as $\frac{t_1+\Delta_1}{2}(\frac{t_2+\Delta_2}{2})$.
+As a result, the value of coupling strength $\epsilon$ increases in the existence of pairing coupling at the boundaries.

-Fig. \ref{fig:04} demonstrates the coupling strength $\epsilon$ as a function of pairing amplitude in the central chain.
-It can be observed that the analytical solutions are in agreement with the numerical solutions when $\mu_c$ is large enough, and the coupling strength $\epsilon$ can reach an relatively high value even though the central chain is long.
-Note that CMBS would in turn modify the spatial distribution of the MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$.
-Especially, the stronger the coupling strength is, the larger modification the spatial distribution will be.
-So the coupling strength should not be very large for this consideration.
-Noting that it would cost long time to perform the operation $U_{0N}(t)$ (cf. Eq.(\ref{21})) when the coupling strength is too weak, one should trade off those factors to choose an reasonable coupling strength to implement universal Majorana qubit rotation (UMQR).
+Figs. \ref{fig:04}(a)-(b) demonstrate the coupling strength $\epsilon$ as a function of the pairing amplitude $\Delta_c$.
+It is observed that the analytical solutions are in well agreement with the numerical solutions when $\mu_c$ is large enough, and the coupling strength $\epsilon$ can reach a relatively high value even though the central chain is long.
+Note that CMBS would in turn affect the spatial distribution of MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$.
+Especially, the spatial distribution of MBSs will be greatly modified when the coupling strength $\epsilon$ is large, as shown in Figs. \ref{fig:04}(c)-(e).